graphpaperpress/Sell-Media/readme.txt

 = Can you help me set up this plugin? =

-We offer a hosted version of Sell Media through our [VisualSociety.com](https://visualsociety.com) platform.
+If you're having trouble getting things set up, we offer a hosted version of Sell Media through our [VisualSociety.com](https://visualsociety.com) platform.
 There are many additional features found at VisualSociety.com.

 = Can I sell photo prints in addition to downloads? =